Anyolite/anyolite/README.md

 Anyolite allows for wrapping Crystal classes and functions into mruby with little effort.
 This way, mruby can be used as a scripting language to Crystal projects, with the major advantage of a similar syntax.

-This project is currently in the early development phase, so please report any bugs or missing relevant features.
+This project is currently in active development, so please report any bugs or missing relevant features.

 # Features